microsoft/FluidFramework/packages/dds/tree/docs/wip/TreeStorage.md

 TODO: what would this means for the Path B-Tree?
 In practice this has to account for how it optimizes storage of paths.

 In the logical tree case, its O(N) space, and assuming use of some indirection, O(N) log (N) time to visit the whole tree.
-Inlining can be used to get good seizes for the blobs, and indirection can be used occasionally to lower its costs by a constant factor.
+Inlining can be used to get good sizes for the blobs, and indirection can be used occasionally to lower its costs by a constant factor.

 ### Walking a long sequence high up in a large tree